What Are Irreconcilable Differences Divorce In Singapore?

 To file for divorce under mutual agreement, certain conditions must be met.
 Both spouses need to:

-- Reconciliation Efforts: Both parties must document any efforts they have made to reconcile.
+• Reconciliation Efforts: Both parties must document their efforts to reconcile.

 This ground for divorce closely resembles the concept of no-fault divorce, commonly referred to as citing irreconcilable differences, which is not traditionally recognised in Singapore.
 The mutual agreement allows couples to part ways amicably, focusing on the future rather than assigning blame.